Nukesor/selfhosted-gaming/content/garrys_mod/prophunt/_index.md

 +++
-title = "Garry's Mod"
+title = "Prophunt"
 sort_by = "weight"
 insert_anchor_links = "right"
+date = 2020-07-01

+[taxonomies]
+tags = ["garrys mod", "trouble in terroristtown", "hide-and-seek"] categories = ["fps", "first-person-shooter", "fun"] authors = ["Arne Beer"]
 +++

-# Prophunt

 This section deals with setting up a Garry's Mod server for the game mode _Prophunt_.

-## Prerequisites

-Follow the installation instruction for Garry's Mod server in the [Garry's Mod section](/garrys_mod/).
+Before you start with this setup, please make sure that you followed the installation instruction for Garry's Mod server in the [Garry's Mod](/garrys_mod/) section.

 ## Installation